How can I control my depression and anxiety?

 Why be gentle?

 To be gentle is not to be harsh.
 It is not criticising, blaming or dismissing your pain.
 This doesn’t motivate people.
 It does the opposite.
-It chips away.
-It puts holes in you.
+It chips away and puts holes in you.
 You don’t want too many holes, or they’ll be nothing left.
 Just like any living organism or inanimate possession, you need maintenance.
 You need care.
 And care works best when it is gentle.

 Bravery is necessary to turn a life around, especially when suffering gets the better of you.
 It’s your friend, your coach and your mentor.
 And you’ll be more likely to succeed, improve and master the performance of your mind if you include another friend in your circle.